RichardLitt/twitter-unfollow-them-all/README.md

 # twitter-unfollow-them-all
+_One API to unfollow them all, and in the darkness, bind them_

 Move everyone you follow to a list and unfollow them.

+A repo for a planned API integration.
+Watch this space.